SifatAli008/SSM/README.md

 - Responsive layouts that adapt to different screen sizes
 - Improved text readability with appropriate font sizes and contrast
 - Intuitive navigation and user workflow
+- **Enhanced graph visuals and interactivity**

 ## Technical Information

-- Built with Python and PyQt5
+- Built with Python 3.9+ and PyQt5
+- Uses Plotly for interactive charting (opens in browser)
 - MVC architecture for clean separation of concerns
 - SQLite database for data storage
 - PDF generation for reports and receipts